 How can you focus on good quality protein and fats while staying on a budget?

 - Shop wisely.
-Stores such as Aldi, Walmart, Trader Joe's, Sam's Club and Costco often have great deals on eggs, cuts of beef, pork, and salmon, along with packaged protein sources such as tuna and sardines (even sausage and bacon, but watch for the additives!)
+Discount stores and big-box chain stores such as Aldi, Walmart, Trader Joe's, Sam's Club and Costco often have great deals on protein.
+Shop there for eggs, cuts of beef, pork, and salmon, along with packaged protein sources such as tuna and sardines and SPAM (even sausage and bacon, but watch for the additives!)

 - Seek out a butcher: They ARE still around!
 Butchers have great recommendations for inexpensive cuts of meat and can often advise you on the best preparation methods per cut.
 They can also tell you exactly what their house-made-sausages contain and direct you to the items to best fit your dietary needs.

-- Be open to alternative sources of protein such as liver and other organ meats and offal: Seriously.
+- Be open to alternative sources of protein such as liver, other organ meat and offal: Seriously.
 It's not as gross as you think, and in fact, is incredibly nutrient dense, and usually very inexpensive.
+Explore the delicacies from around the world: tripe, chitterlings, trotters, marrow, heart, liver, etc.,

-- Finally take Uncle John up on the offer to go hunting: Forget farm to table, there really is nothing like wild to table.
-Keep in mind that processing the animal is an additional expense
+- Take Uncle John up on the offer to go hunting: Forget farm to table, there really is nothing like wild to table.
+Keep in mind that processing the animal is an additional expense.

 - Save beef/pork bones and poultry/game carcasses to make bone broth: Freeze the bones until ready to use, then follow our bone broth recipe or develop your own.